 weren't sweets-type people either, before they went to Paris.
 Then, on

-two trips to l'Étoile d'or, they blew a hundred euros on candy,
+l'Étoile d'or, they blew a hundred euros on candy,

 which is why they never took their weekend jaunt to Strasbourg.